 Skip to main content

-Magna Carta Comes To America
+The Magna Carta Comes to America

-April 2024
+December 2024

 5min read

-The Founding Fathers’ belief in the “law of the land” derived from a 13th-century document recently donated to the National Archives
+The founding fathers’ belief in the “law of the land” derived from a 13th-century document recently donated to the National Archives.

 The 1297 version of Magna Carta, one of four originals of the document.
 This copy was formerly owned by the Brudenell family and the Earls of Cardigan, and later the Perot Foundation.
 David Mark Rubenstein, co-founder and Managing Director of The Carlyle Group, acquired the document in 2007 and loaned it to the National Archives and Records Administration.
 It is now on public display in the West Rotunda Gallery of the National Archives Building in Washington, D.C., USA.

 “King John was not a good man,” wrote A. A. Milne in his children’s classic, Now We Are Six.
 This feckless 13th-century king so badly mismanaged his kingdom that powerful English barons confronted him in June 1215 at Runnymede, a large meadow in the Thames Valley.
-In tense negotiations, the angry barons outlined their requirements for certain fundamental rights, writing down their demands in a 2,500-word document in medieval Latin on a single sheet of parchment.
+In tense negotiations, the angry barons outlined their requirements for certain fundamental rights, writing down their demands in a 2500-word document in medieval Latin on a single sheet of parchment.

 To avoid civil war, the king affixed his seal to the document, thus binding him and all his heirs to granting his subjects the rights and liberties described therein.
 Copies were made to be circulated throughout the kingdom.

-This charter, which later generations would refer to as Magna Carta, became a great milestone in constitutional democracy and one of the foundations of British common law.
+This charter, which later generations would refer to as the Magna Carta, became a great milestone in constitutional democracy and one of the foundations of British common law.

-In March, the National Archives of the United States obtained one of only the few existing copies of Magna Carta (this copy dates from 1297, when the document was reissued), and will display it along with America’s great documents.
+In March, the National Archives of the United States obtained one of the only existing copies of the Magna Carta (this copy dates from 1297, when the document was reissued), and will display it along with America’s great documents.
 What could the archivists possibly have in mind when inviting visitors to view this relic of English history before moving on to ponder the great founding documents of the American republic?

 The answer is both simple and complex: the story of American constitutionalism—the ideas and process that gave us the Declaration of Independence, the Constitution, the Bill of Rights, the Emancipation Proclamation, the Reconstruction amendments, and perhaps others—is not complete without understanding what happened at Runnymede so long ago.
 In this remarkable document lie many of the tenets that would evolve into bulwarks of modern American democracy.

-The drafters of Magna Carta were not graybeards sitting around debating grand philosophical notions about protecting the rights of the common man.
-Many of Magna Carta’s provisions dealt entirely with feudal relationships, such as limitations on the extent to which the king could call on the barons to underwrite knighting the king’s eldest son or financing the marriage settlement of the king’s eldest daughter.
+The drafters of the Magna Carta were not graybeards sitting around debating grand philosophical notions about protecting the rights of the common man.
+Many of the Magna Carta’s provisions dealt entirely with feudal relationships, such as limitations on the extent to which the king could call on the barons to underwrite knighting the king’s eldest son or financing the marriage settlement of the king’s eldest daughter.
 The barons were seeking to protect their interests against a king who had pushed his claims of power too far.
 King John had waged an expensive and doomed war in France, quarreled frequently with the pope, and ridden the barons hard with harsh levies.

-First and foremost, Magna Carta arose as a peace treaty between the two parties.
-Yet even so, Magna Carta foreshadows modern constitutional guarantees.
+First and foremost, the Magna Carta arose as a peace treaty between the two parties.
+Yet, even so, the Magna Carta foreshadows modern constitutional guarantees.
 Several chapters, for instance, regulate abuses by royal officials in the requisitioning of horses, wood, and crops.
 (This anticipated the Fifth Amendment to the U.S. Constitution, which forbids the government from confiscating private property for public purposes without just compensation.)
 Other provisions pay particular attention to courts, making justice more convenient and accessible, hallmarks of Anglo-American justice many centuries later.

-The Magna Carta foreshadows many of the hallmarks of American justice such as banning cruel or unusual punishment, and access to the courts for all.
+The Magna Carta foreshadows many of the hallmarks of American justice, such as banning cruel or unusual punishment, and access to the courts for all.

-Magna Carta is, of course, one of the cornerstones of liberty in England.
+The Magna Carta is, of course, one of the cornerstones of liberty in England.
 In the 17th-century struggles between Parliament and the Stuart kings, Sir Edward Coke insisted that the subjects’ liberties were not acts of grace on the king’s part, but matters of right.
-“Magna Carta,” Coke declared, “is such a Fellow, that he will have no Sovereign.”
+“The Magna Carta,” Coke declared, “is such a Fellow, that he will have no Sovereign.”
 Ultimately, the Stuarts’ efforts to undermine constitutional government brought a bloodless revolution in 1688, leading to the accession to the throne of William and Mary and the enactment of the English Bill of Rights.
 That document’s provisions anticipate many of the provisions of the U.S. Constitution and Bill of Rights, including the right of petition, free debate in Parliament, and a ban on excessive bail and fines and on cruel or unusual punishment.

 As Parliament struggled to curb royal pretensions in the 17th century, colonies were being planted in North America, each directed by written charter.
 The Virginia Company Charter of 1606 focuses above all on the disbursement of the profits that the grantees hoped to derive in the New World.
 The charter specifies that the king is to receive one-fifth of the gold and silver found in Virginia.
 Other provisions call for a governing council empowered to facilitate trade, provide for the colony’s defense, and levy tariffs.